resurvenge/Windw/README.md

 # Windw

-**Windw** is a love2d gui library that allows you to create a multitude of various things using love2d, this library REQUIRES flux rxi
+**Windw** is a love2d gui library that allows you to create a multitude of various things using love2d

 ## Instillation

+To install **windw** you need to follow these steps:

+1. Download the code
+2. Unzip the windw folder
-To install **windw** you need to download the code then take the windw file and put it in your love2d project
+3. Go to the windw folder and put the windw file to your love2d projec

 ## Creating Windows